 SEC Rule 206(4)-7(a)

-SEC Rule 206(4)-7(a) is also analogous.
-It says that an registered investment advisory (RIA) firm is under an obligation to have policies and procedures in place reasonably designed to prevent violation of the Act or SEC rules adopted under the Act.
+The Securities and Exchange Commission’s rule governing “selling away” says that an registered investment advisory (RIA) firm is under an obligation to have policies and procedures in place reasonably designed to prevent violation of the Act or SEC rules adopted under the Act.

 This duty would therefore apply to outside business activities that could present opportunities to engage in fraudulent activity, or violations of the fiduciary duty.
 Accordingly, the rule does seem to require RIAs to supervise any activity that could cause a violation, which would include selling investments regardless of whether they are approved or not or disclosed or not.